U.S. Route 80 in California: Interstate Highway System

 US 80 was removed from the state highway system on July 1, 1964 during the 1964 state highway renumbering when I-80 was designated; I-8 assumed the routing from San Diego to El Centro and Yuma.
 However, US 80 signs were posted for several years afterward on the remaining portions of the original asphalt road that had not been bypassed by the freeway.
-The AASHO formally recognized California's requested elimination of US 80 by 1969.
-Gradually, the route was removed from Arizona, New Mexico and part of Texas between 1977 and 1991.
-After the freeway was built, the population of Jacumba went from 400 to 200, and many businesses closed or relocated.
+After I-8 was constructed, the population of Jacumba went from 400 to 200, and many businesses closed or relocated.
 However, the population began to increase after a few years, and residents began commuting to jobs in El Centro and San Diego.
+In 1969, the American Association of State Highway Officials (AASHO) formally recognized the state of California's request to decommission US 80, which entirely removed the designation between San Diego and the California–Arizona state line.
+The route was gradually decommissioned through Arizona, New Mexico and part of Texas between 1977 and 1991.
+Although much of the highway has been decommissioned, US 80 remains a designated highway between Dallas, Texas and Tybee Island, Georgia, located entirely within the southeastern United States.

-Following a campaign from the local Old Highway 80 Committee and endorsement from the San Diego County Board of Supervisors, the California State Legislature passed a resolution allowing for the route to be designated and signed as a state historic route, Historic U.S. Route 80, in 2006.
+Following a campaign from the local Old Highway 80 Committee and endorsement from the San Diego County Board of Supervisors, the California State Legislature designated U.S. Route 80 as an official state historic route, in 2006.
+There were several ribbon cuttings along the route starting at Seaport Village.
+Going east they stopped in La Mesa, El Cajon, the Town Hall in Alpine and ended up at the Viejas Outlet Center.
 In 2018, the Arizona Department of Transportation Parkways, Historic and Scenic Roads Advisory Committee adopted surviving sections of former US 80 in Arizona as a state Historic Road.
 This supports the California sections by extending the Historic U.S. Route 80 designation through Arizona to the New Mexico state line.